-Active participation will take the form of case study analysis that will be discussed during faceto-face seminars or in forums for DL programmes.
+Active participation will take the form of case study analysis that will be discussed during face- to- face seminars or in forums for DL programmes.

-Essay (30%) consisting in one 1,500 word essay that analyses a case study assigned by the Lecturer.
+Essay (30%) consisting in one 1,500 words essay that analyses a case study assigned by the Lecturer.